tobias-weiss-ai-xr/opendesk-edu/README.md

 [[_TOC_]]

-# Disclaimer August 2023
+# Disclaimer

+openDesk will face breaking changes in the near future without upgrade paths.

+While most components support upgrades, major configuration or component changes may occur, therefore we recommend always installing from scratch.

-The current state of the Sovereign Workplace contains components that are going to be replaced.
-Like for example the UCS dev container monolith will be substituted by multiple Univention Management Stack containers.
+Components that are going to be replaced soon are:
+- The UCS dev container monolith will be substituted by multiple Univention Management Stack containers,
+- the Nextcloud community container is going to be replaced by an openDesk specific Nextcloud distroless container and
+- Dovecot Community is going to be replaced by a Dovecot container tailored for the needs of the public sector.

 In the next months we not only expect upstream updates of the functional components within their feature scope, but we are also going to address